A music collection is like a garden. It grows and we want it to grow.

-The same artist's name is spelled in different ways and his pop ballads are suddenly labeled as classic rock, and besides the main release you have lots of duplicates.
+The same artist's name is spelled in different ways, his pop ballads are suddenly labeled as classic rock, and besides the main release you have lots of duplicates.

 beaTunes supports you, the gardener, to fix things up again, so that everything is neatly organized.
 No more Metallica labeled as pop, no more Mozart categorized as Top 50.
 And R.E.M. always spelled R.E.M., never REM, nor r.e.m.

 While the free trial lets you find issues, it does not let you apply solutions by simply clicking on them.
 For one-click solutions you will need to purchase a license.

 - Get the free beaTunes trial version for Windows or Mac and install it on your computer

 - Start beaTunes

 - When asked, whether you would like to have your library inspected, click yes (if not asked, click on the Inspect button in the toolbar)